pappitti/mlx-raclate/src/mlx_raclate/tuner/TUNER.md

 *   **Qwen 3**: MLX implementation of `Qwen/Qwen3-Embedding-0.6B` (32k context window) which leverages the qwen3
 *   **Gemma 3**: MLX implementation of `google/embeddinggemma-300m` (2k context window) which leverages the gemma3 text variant architecture with a few tweaks.
 As per the official embeddingggemma3 architecture, the attention mask is set to causal or bi-directional based on a config parameter (`use_bidirectional_attn` or `use_bidirectional_attention`).
 Therefore, it is possible to switch between encoder and decoder mode, and standard gemma3_text models (32k context window) are also supported.
 *   **T5Gemma-Encoder**: MLX implementation of `google/t5gemma-b-b-ul2`, but only keeping the encoder weights at initialization (the encoder config is merged into the main model config)
 *   **LFM2**: MLX implementation of `LiquidAI/LFM2-350M` (Causal/AR) which also supports `LiquidAI/LFM2-ColBERT-350M` when model config file includes `use_late_interaction=True`.
 These models have a context window of 128k tokens.
-In training mode, 128k tokens exceeds the RAM capacity of most Apple hardware. _See
+In training mode, 128k tokens exceeds the RAM capacity of most Apple hardware. _See parameters below to cap sequences to a more reasonable length during training_

 ## 🛠 Supported Tasks & Pipelines